szazeski/wifiled/README.md

 `wifiled dim 200 200 200 100 100` - dims LEDs RGB to 200/255 and Whites to 100/200

+## To Develop
+This project expects to be checked out in your go src path.

 ## To Build
-Run `go build` in the root of the directory.
+Run `go build` in the root of the project.

 ## Testing
 Tested with generic WIFI LED Controllers that use the MagicHome mobile app to control.